What You Need to Know About OFAC License

 Documentation of Property Received in Iran

-Because of their tax consequences, it is important to document classification of the following assets acquired in Iran:
+Because of their OFAC Regulations and tax consequences, it is important to obtain necessary documents, in consultation with and OFAC attorney and tax attorney, to substantiate proper classification of the following assets acquired in Iran:

-Because the transfer of money from Iran could be of special interest to OFAC, Financial Crimes Enforcement Network (FinCen), IRS Criminal Investigation Division (CID), or any other government authorities, seeking legal advice from knowledgeable attorneys regarding documentation of character of your money is crucial.
+Under the circumstance, the transfer of money from Iran may be of special interest to OFAC, Financial Crimes Enforcement Network (FinCEN), IRS Criminal Investigation Division (CID), or any other government authorities, US banks.
+Therefore, it is crucial to seek legal advice from knowledgeable OFAC attorneys and international tax attorneys before the money is deposited in your bank account in the US.

 OFAC Voluntary Self-Disclosure (“VSD”)